VinzDF89/vdf-form-validator-js/README.md

 - **onFailure**
 - **onCompletion**

-For all of them, you can pass a parameter that will represent the form involved in the validation process.
+For all of them, you can pass a function as a parameter that will contain the logic to run.
+This function provides an argument representing the submit event emitted by the form, where the form can be fetched with **e.target**.
 Additional callback functions for the same event, can be defined by simply call the function again.
 For example, this is how to register a callback function in case the validation is not successful:

-    VDFValidator.onFailure(function(form) {
+    VDFValidator.onFailure(function(e) {
         alert('Something went wrong!');
     });